1990–91 Portland Trail Blazers season

-Clyde Drexler averaged 21.5 points, 6.7 rebounds, 6.0 assists and 1.8 steals per game, and was named to the All-NBA Second Team, while Terry Porter averaged 17.0 points, 8.0 assists and 2.0 steals per game, and Kevin Duckworth provided the team with 15.8 points and 6.6 rebounds per game.
+Clyde Drexler averaged 21.5 points, 6.7 rebounds, 6.0 assists and 1.8 steals per game, and was named to the All-NBA Second Team, while Terry Porter averaged 17.0 points, 8.0 assists and 2.0 steals per game, and led the Trail Blazers with 130 three-point field goals, and Kevin Duckworth provided the team with 15.8 points and 6.6 rebounds per game.
 In addition, Jerome Kersey contributed 14.8 points, 6.6 rebounds and 1.4 steals per game, while Buck Williams provided with 11.7 points and 9.4 rebounds per game, and was named to the NBA All-Defensive First Team.
-Off the bench, second-year forward Clifford Robinson averaged 11.7 points and 4.3 rebounds per game, while Ainge contributed 11.1 points and 3.6 assists per game, Mark Bryant averaged 5.1 points and 3.6 rebounds per game, and Danny Young contributed 3.8 points per game.
+Off the bench, second-year forward Clifford Robinson averaged 11.7 points and 4.3 rebounds per game, while Ainge contributed 11.1 points and 3.6 assists per game, along with 102 three-point field goals, Mark Bryant averaged 5.1 points and 3.6 rebounds per game, and Danny Young contributed 3.8 points per game.

 During the NBA All-Star weekend at the Charlotte Coliseum in Charlotte, North Carolina, Drexler, Porter and Duckworth were all selected for the 1991 NBA All-Star Game, as members of the Western Conference All-Star team, while head coach Rick Adelman was selected to coach the Western Conference; it was Porter's first ever All-Star appearance, and the second and final All-Star appearance for Duckworth.
 In addition, Drexler, Porter and Ainge all participated in the NBA Three-Point Shootout.
-Drexler also finished in sixth place in Most Valuable Player voting, while Adelman finished in second place in Coach of the Year voting.
+Drexler finished in sixth place in Most Valuable Player voting, while Porter finished tied in ninth place; Williams finished tied in fifth place in Defensive Player of the Year voting, while Ainge finished in fifth place in Sixth Man of the Year voting, and Adelman finished in second place in Coach of the Year voting, behind Don Chaney of the Houston Rockets.

-In the 1991 NBA playoffs, the Trail Blazers defeated the Seattle SuperSonics, 3–2 in the Western Conference First Round, then defeated the Utah Jazz, 4–1 in the Western Conference Semi-finals.
-However, the Trail Blazers were denied a second straight trip to the NBA Finals, falling to the 3rd-seeded Lakers in six games in the Western Conference Finals.
-The Lakers would lose in five games to the Chicago Bulls in the 1991 NBA Finals.
+The Trail Blazers finished 20th in the NBA in home-game attendance, with an attendance of 528,244 at the Memorial Coliseum during the regular season.